StarWhiz/Asus-RT-AC1200-Padavan/README.md

 ASUS RT-AC1200 Router Firmware

 This is custom firmware (by Padavan) that has been built for the Asus RT-AC1200 Dual band AC Router.
 The one with the 580Mhz MediaTek MT7628AN.
-This model doesn't have any additionay letters next to the AC1200.
-Don't flash this on the broadcom chip versions.
+This model doesn't have any additional letters next to the AC1200.
+Don't flash this on the broadcom versions.

 Wifi 2.4G/5G work.
 Basic out of the box functions appear to work as well...